Kaitlyn has a background in psychology and writes articles that teach you how to lean on your body, mind, heart, and on those around you.

 Burnout can harm your health (both physical and mental), relationships, sense of well-being, and career.
-Studies have found that the frontal cortex in brains of people suffering from burnout will thin faster than those without burnout.
+Studies have found that the frontal cortex in the brains of people suffering from burnout will thin faster than those without burnout.
 The frontal cortex thins naturally as we age, but burnout sufferers have thinner frontal cortices than other people their age.
 Another study of 9,000 employees found that people suffering from burnout are at significantly higher risk of heart disease.

-It’s important to identify when you’re feeling burnt out, and know what you can do about it.
+It’s important to identify when you’re feeling burnt out and know what you can do about it.

-1. Failing to take care of yourself
+1. Failing to take care of yourself.

 It’s common for those of us suffering from burnout to self-medicate, drink too much, smoke too much, or not bother to exercise and eat healthily.
 We may find it hard to sleep properly as well.